egeexyz/distro-delves/scripts/soc.md

-# A special Distro Delves Script for System-on-Chip setups 📜
+# A Distro Delves Script for Super Low-Spec & System-on-Chip setups 📜

 ## TODO :(